L-theory of $C^*$-algebras: Further remarks

-but this colimit is constant, as $2$ is already invertible on the mapping space.
-The latter is then equivalent to $\lim \KU$ with transition maps given by the multiplication by $2$ map.
+but this colimit is constant, as $2$ is already invertible on the mapping spectrum.
+The latter is therefore equivalent to $\lim \KU$ with transition maps given by the multiplication by $2$ map.
 But we have $\pi_0(\lim \KU) = 0$ by the Milnor sequence. \end{Rmk}